Main Content Area

 required

-Introduces fiction, poetry, and drama.
-This course emphasizes active and responsive reading.
+Examines the criteria for selecting appropriate literature for children.
+Explores literature through a variety of genres, age levels, values taught through literature, and literary and artistic qualities of various texts.
 This is a statewide Guaranteed Transfer course in the GT-AH2 category.
 Course is not repeatable for credit.

 3